Hofls/java-dependencies/database/snippets/snippets.md

 ```
 * Delete rows from a table:
 ```
-  /** First selects all the rows for deletion, loads them in RAM, then for each row executes separate DELTE request */ void deleteByCreationDateTimeBefore(OffsetDateTime monthAgo); // Very bad
+  /** First selects all the rows for deletion, loads them in RAM, then for each row executes a separate DELETE request */ void deleteByCreationDateTimeBefore(OffsetDateTime monthAgo); // Very bad

   @Modifying